phoenyxKev/phoenyxKev/README.md

 ## About

-I'm a JS web developer and work mostly with Vue for frontend and with Node on the server side.
+I'm a JS web developer and work mostly with Vue for frontend & Node on the server side.
 I graduated as Full Stack Dev in 2021 & started working as freelancer since.
 Check out my website for more : [https://phoenyxkev.com](https://phoenyxkev.com)

 ## Frontend